emmz3230/Routing-Controller-Doc/docs/More-Examples/Throw-HTTP-errors.md

 - NotFoundError
 - UnauthorizedError

 You can also create and use your own errors by extending HttpError class.
-To define the data returned to the client, you could define a toJSON method in your error.
+To define the data returned to the client, you could define a to JSON method in your error.

 ```
 class DbError extends HttpError {